 I’ve hired quite a few full-time book designers and interns, and in every case, I’ve asked for a degree.
 Designers with a formal education are simply better suited to fill the needs of a children’s book art department.

-At the same time, when my designers and I hire freelance illustrators, we don’t look at your degree.
+At the same time, when designers and art directors hire freelance illustrators, your degree doesn’t necessarily inform the decision.
 I know a few talented and successful illustrators who never went to art school.
 Art directors just want good art.
-That being said, I suspect that most illustration we see published today is good because the illustrator went to art school.
+That being said, I suspect that a god deal of illustration we see published today is good because the illustrator went to art school.

 Art school is valuable to the student who sees the experience as valuable to them. —C.F.
 Payne, Columbus College of Art and Design